 The report focuses on the software solutions for police forces and 1st responders market by analyzing 5 key independent aspects.
 Each aspect is analyzed thoroughly to better understand the market and the business opportunities it holds, including:

 Law Enforcement Software Market Organogram

-The law enforcement & 1st responders software market forecast report presents in 375 pages, 175 tables and figures, analysis of 19 national markets, 2 segments, 12 technological solutions, 2 deployment types, and 4 service types.
-The report presents for each submarket 2019 data and projects the 2020-2025 LEA software market forecast and technologies.
+The law enforcement & 1st responders software market forecast report presents in 375 pages, 175 tables and figures, analysis of 19 national markets, 2 segments, 12 technological solutions, 3 deployment types.
+The report presents for each submarket 2019 data and projects the 2020-2026 LEA software market forecast and technologies.
 With a highly-fragmented market, we address the “money trail” – each dollar spent – via the following 5 orthogonal market segments:

 - By 19 National Markets:

 - Public Contact and Command & Control

 - Video Management Software (VMS)

 - Record Management Systems (RMS)